 Don't forget to download your stream recordings and host them online so attendees can watch them later!

 Check out our Webex Events Streaming FAQs article for even more great tips and tricks.

-Screen sharing works best when you have two monitors – two monitors make it easy to click from slide to slide while you’re still controlling the live stream on the other monitor.
+Screen sharing works best when you have two monitors so you can click from slide to slide while still viewing studio on the other monitor.

-Webex Events Closed Captions & Translations uses machine learning to provide closed captioning and written translations at no additional cost!
+Webex Events Closed Captions & Translations is a fantastic enhancement for your live stream.
+It uses machine learning to provide closed captioning and written translations at no additional cost!
 We also support human closed captioning and audio captioning through third-party caption vendors.

-If you’re serious about streaming (and we hope you are!), we recommend investing in a high quality mic and webcam.
-A pair of headphones is also a good idea – this reduces the potential for echo if you are bringing on guests.
-We're big fans of the Yeti Microphone and C920 Webcam.
+If you’re serious about streaming (and we hope you are), we recommend investing in a high quality mic and webcam.
+A pair of headphones is also a good idea because it reduces the potential for echo if you're bringing on guests.

 Questions?
 Chat Us or Email email@example.com